 The Arithmetical Machine of Christian Ludwig Gersten

-Christian Ludwig Gersten (1701-1762) (see biography of Christian Ludwig Gersten) was a good German scientist, professor of mathematics at the University of Gießen, primarily known by his book for a series of experiments, using the barometer.
+Christian Ludwig Gersten (1701-1762) (see biography of Christian Ludwig Gersten) was a good German scientist, and professor of mathematics at the University of Gießen, primarily known by his book for a series of experiments, using the barometer.

 The interesting fact for us fact is, that in 1735 Gersten traveled to London, to be elected a fellow of the Royal Society and to present to the Society his project of arithmetical machine.
-In this description he claims, that this machine has been designed 12 or 13 years before, most probably in 1722.
+In this description, he claims, that this machine has been designed 12 or 13 years before, most probably in 1722.

 The machine was described in the Philosophical Transactions #438 for the months of July, August, and September 1735 (pages 79–97).
 In his 19-pages detailed presentation, named Description and Use of an Arithmetical Machine… (see description of the machine of Gersten) Gersten mentioned, that he has been acquainted with the machines of Morland, Leibniz, Poleni and Leupold, and was inspired from them (especially from Leibniz) to create his own calculating device.